 DevOps ticks all of the boxes that are typically considered subsets of agility, allowing businesses to become more agile.
 When it comes to balancing capacity in response to demand fluctuations, DevOps methodologies, for example, enable a corporation to remain agile.
 It allows them to have a better understanding of how customers use the products and their overall preferences, allowing them to continue to develop features that are beneficial to them.

-DevOps is a branch of lean and agile software development that emphasises operations.
-As a result, DevOps encourages a collaborative environment in which numerous teams work together to achieve common organisational objectives.
+DevOps is a branch of lean and agile software development that emphasizes operations.
+As a result, DevOps encourages a collaborative environment in which numerous teams work together to achieve common organizational objectives.

 One of the inherent benefits of DevOps is that it allows your firm to function at a faster pace.
 The sooner you offer outstanding software, the sooner you may reap the benefits of the features.

 Everyone understands the need of DevOps and agile principles, but implementing them in the company is a different story.
 While 75 percent of respondents believe that these approaches drive significant business success when used together, only about one-fifth believe that the consistency, depth, and breadth of use of these practices is high, according to a survey of 1,300 executives conducted by CA Technologies and Freeform Dynamics.

 Business results improve when DevOps and an agile culture are implemented.
 According to the survey’s authors, companies that fully embrace DevOps and agile approaches have a 60% higher rate of revenue and profit growth, and are 2.4 times more likely than their mainstream counterparts to be growing at a rate of more than 20%.
 Yet, only 18% of people had made it this far.